erkattak/Alfred-Resizer/README.md

 - 'tr' - half height, half width and moved to the top right corner
 - 'bl' - half height, half width and moved to the bottom left corner
 - 'br' - half height, half width and moved to the bottom right corner

+# Known Issues
+Doesn't work with some programs.
+Not sure why yet.
+If anyone has a solution, feel free to make a pull request.